daKostych/Bachelor-Project-2025/README.md

 ### Set the correct ChromeDriver path

-In `src/config.py`, update the following line (make sure the appropriate ChromeDriver is installed and the path is valid.):
+In `src/config.py`, update the following line (make sure the appropriate ChromeDriver is installed and the path is valid):

 ```python
 CHROMEDRIVER_PATH = BASE_DIR / "path/to/your/chromedriver"